Mateusz-Mularski/SecSMS/README.md

 * handle properly messages containing more than 160 characters
 * make some fancy layout :)
 * connect my "contact list" with default contacts
-* add funcionality to search through all messages in default messagebox for encrypted messages
+* add functionality to search through all messages in default messagebox for encrypted messages
 * add possibility to change contact image (and save it to the database)
 * and a lot more